 This webinar is intended for enrollment assisters (including navigators, certified application counselors, agents and brokers) who are new to helping people with HIV enroll into health coverage.
 Learn from the ACE TA Center and our partner, Community Catalyst, about the unique health coverage needs of people with HIV, including financial help available to eligible clients through the RWHAP, to help these clients enroll into Marketplace health coverage.

-Best Practices to Engage, Enroll, and Retain Ryan White HIV/AIDS Program Clients in Health Coverage (April 27, 2016)
+Best Practices to Engage, Enroll, and Retain Ryan White HIV/AIDS Program (RWHAP) Clients in Health Coverage (April 27, 2016)

-In this webinar, learn about best and promising practices - including real experiences from RWHAP recipients - on how to engage, enroll, and retain your clients in health coverage.
+Learn about best and promising practices - including real experiences from RWHAP recipients - on how to engage, enroll, and retain your clients in health coverage.
 Speakers highlight how they have implemented best practices at their organizations and lessons learned.
 The webinar also provides suggestions for implementation and resources available to assist in the process.

 Engaging Hard-to-Enroll Clients During Open Enrollment (November 17, 2016)